Top Answers to Data Warehousing Interview Questions

 |Type of data||Relational or object-oriented data||Large volume with multiple data types|

 |Data operations||Transaction processing||Data modeling and analysis|

-A database uses a relational model to store the data whereas a data warehouse uses the various schemas like Star Schema and others.
-In Star Schema each dimension is represented with only one dimension-table.
-The data warehouse supports dimensional modeling which is a design technique to support end-user queries.
+A database uses a relational model to store data, whereas a Data Warehouse uses various schemas such as star schema and others.
+In star schema, each dimension is represented by only the one-dimensional table.
+Data Warehouse supports dimensional modeling, which is a design technique to support end-user queries.

 Cluster analysis is used to define the object without giving the class label.
-It analyzes all the data that is present in the data warehouse and compare the cluster with the cluster that is already running.
-It performs the task of assigning some set of objects into the groups also known as clusters.
-It is used to perform the data mining job using the technique like statistical data analysis.
-It includes all the information and knowledge around many fields like machine learning, pattern recognition, image analysis and bio-informatics.
+It analyzes all the data that is present in the Data Warehouse and compares the cluster with the cluster that is already running.
+It performs the task of assigning some set of objects into groups, also known as clusters.
+It is used to perform the data mining job using a technique like statistical data analysis.
+It includes all the information and knowledge around many fields such as Machine Learning, pattern recognition, image analysis, and bio-informatics.
 Cluster analysis performs the iterative process of knowledge discovery and includes trials and failures.
-It is used with the pre-processing and other parameters as a result to achieve the properties that are desired to be used.
+It is used with the pre-processing and other parameters to achieve the properties that are desired to be used.